Shelfy

 Projects

-Active work with end dates
+Active work with end dates.

 Areas

-Ongoing responsibilities
+Ongoing responsibilities.

-Links for continuous areas of responsibility:
+Links for continuous areas of responsibility: your job function, skills you maintain, recurring needs.

 Resources

-Topics of interest
+Topics of interest.

-Links for things you want to learn or reference:
+Links for things you want to learn or reference: learning materials, interesting articles, potential tools to try.

 Archives

-Inactive but potentially useful
+Inactive but potentially useful.

-Step 1: Collect Everything (The Inbox)
+Step 1: Collect everything (the inbox)

 Create a single capture point.
 Everything goes here first.